5 Content Marketing Mistakes Small Businesses Can’t Afford

 Understand the Customer Journey Checkpoints

-When you align content with your customer’s journey stages, you create a seamless path that naturally guides prospects toward choosing your business.
-The key is recognizing which stage your potential customers are in.
-And deliver exactly what they need at that moment.
+When you align your messaging with your customer’s journey stages, you create a seamless path that naturally guides prospects toward choosing your business.
+The key is recognizing which stage your potential customers are in—and delivering exactly what they need at that moment.

-How do you know if your content is aligned with the customer journey?
+How do you know if your messaging is aligned with the customer journey?

 Here are a few telltale signs your content is misaligned: